AlexMachin1997/Shopping-List-Assistant-With-Expo-/README.md

 ### Feature requests

 If you would like to request features for future versions of the application again, please post them [here](https://github.com/AlexMachin1997/Food-Allergy-Mobile-Application/issues).
 When posting ideas ensure the functionality is explained to provide any developers contributing to the project know what to implement.

+## Todo list

+### Features Todo list

+[x] Create shopping lists
+[x] Delete shopping lists
+[x] Edit shopping list names
+[x] Add items to shopping list
+[x] Add user-friendly modals to show success errors [x] Show error, loading, success states
+[x] Geo-location tracking via either RN or Expo modules [x] Integrate React-Native-Maps
+[x] Add basic routing via React-Navigation
+[x] Add Push notification support
+[ ] Integrate Geo-Clustering engine to allow more than 100 markers to spawn [ ] Remove the hardcoded locations from the JSON and integrate google maps to extract all common food items

+### Code Maintenance

+[X] Upgrade to React 16.8.3
+[ ] Add hooks support
+[ ] Update the SDK from v32 to v33
+[ ] Update SDK from v33 to v35
+[ ] Integrate hooks with the context API
+[X] Refactor setState, remove the nasty await as it doesnt return a promise and use the callback approach [ ] Update React-Navigation (PAIN IN THE ASS PART)
+[x] Extract storage handling into reusable modules
+[ ] Extract permissions into reusable modules
+[ ] Extract time generation into it's own reusable module [ ] Improve error handling for permissions, specifically the GPS and push notifications [ ] Test for race conditions e.g. Storage limit reached etc [ ] Add unit and/or integration testing
+[ ] Make the application more modular

 # Project Information